• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

 • wa – は : a binding particle working as a case marker or topic marker.
-In the example, this works after “watashi” to put a focus on it.
+In the example, this works as a topic marker after “watashi” to put a focus on it.

 • ga – が : a case particle used to make the subject word or the object word in a sentence.
-In the example, this works after “yaruki” to make the subject word in the sentence.
+In the example, this is used after “yaruki” to make the subject in the sentence.

-• aru – ある : a verb meaning ‘to be’ or ‘to exist’ in Japanese.
-In most cases, this works to express the existence of a thing.
-In the example, this is used to express the existence of motivation.
+• aru – ある : a verb used to say that something exists.
+In the example, this is used to say that the motivation exists.

 Example #2: another usage of “yaruki”